Loki (TV series): Premise

 After stealing the Tesseract during the events of Avengers: Endgame (2019), an alternate version of Loki is brought to the mysterious Time Variance Authority (TVA), a bureaucratic organization that exists outside of time and space and monitors the timeline.
-They give Loki a choice: face being erased from existence due to being a "time variant", or help fix the timeline and stop a greater threat.
-Loki ends up trapped in his own crime thriller, traveling through time.
+They give Loki a choice: face being erased from existence due to being a "time-variant", or help fix the timeline and stop a greater threat.
+Loki ends up in his own crime thriller, traveling through time, hunting a female version of himself named Sylvie.

+After the first season ends with the timeline breaking and the creation of a multiverse, the second season shows Loki teaming up with Mobius M. Mobius, Hunter B-15, and other TVA agents "in a battle for the soul" of the TVA.
+This includes a search through the multiverse for Sylvie, Ravonna Renslayer, and Miss Minutes.